hackolade/docs/Studio/OverviewofJSONandJSONSchema.md

 &nbsp;

-While foreign key relationships are not enforced by JSON ora document database, it is important for a better understanding, to document implicit relationships in the data.
+While foreign key relationships are not enforced by the document database, it is important for a better understanding, to document implicit relationships in the data.